ayldzli/Machine_Learning/README.md

 # 🤖 Custom Machine Learning Library from Scratch

 This repository contains a modular, production-grade **Machine Learning and Data Science Library** built entirely from scratch using plain Python and NumPy.
-It was developed as a term project for the **Advanced Programming (YZM1022)** course.
+It was developed as a term project for the **Advanced Programming (YZM1022)** course at Yıldız Technical University (YTÜ).

 The core objective of this library is to demonstrate clean software engineering practices by implementing end-to-end data pipelines, recursive model fitting, and multi-threaded cross-validation without relying on high-level frameworks like `scikit-learn`.